Submit an Enquiry, Service Alert or Formal Complaint

 Please note there is no automatic right to an escalation of your complaint to the Chief Executive Stage.
 If the Central Complaints Team decides that the complaint has been dealt with satisfactorily at Stage One, no further investigation will take place.

-Finally, if you still aren’t satisfied with the outcome, you can complain to the Housing Ombudsman Service.
-The Housing Ombudsman Service will investigate a complaint only after you have completed all stages of the local complaints procedure described above.
+Finally, if you still aren’t satisfied with the outcome, you can complain to the Housing Ombudsman Service:

 The Complaints procedure will not operate in these circumstances: